 It not surprising that system manufacturers are more involved than component manufacturers.
 System manufacturers involved in avionic platforms, communication, and cabin entertainment systems are more accustomed to collaboration and sharing content.

-Why aviation manufacturers fail to reap the advantages of social media
+Why aviation manufacturers fail to reap social media benefits

 Executives understand the theory of social media and the role it can play in the company’s success.
 However, the biggest hurdle to overcome is the lack of understanding of how to proceed.
 Other issues that slow down social media adoption are: